fobadara/javascript-quiz-app/README.md

 # DESIGN
 ## Color Scheme
-I wanted a simple and basic colour scheme, using a white background for all pages, a gold and blue shade for the navigations and green colour for the progress bar.
+I wanted a simple and basic colour scheme, using a white background for all pages, gold and blue shade for the navigations and green colour for the progress bar.
 ## Typography
 The "Cardo" font used for the site was imported from [Google Fonts](https://fonts.google.com/).